jinumkoshy/SimpleCodeAutomation/README.md

 ---
 ## Value Proposition

-Automated unit test creation and code review by AI revolutionizes software development by:
+Automated unit test creation and code review by AI revolutionizes software development reducing **Tech Debt** of products by:

 **Enhancing Productivity**: Automating repetitive tasks, allowing developers to focus on core development and innovation.